If you sign up to Revolut after the launch of our Irish branch, this version of the our terms applies to you.

-Other banks involved, such as the bank of the person you are paying or intermediary banks (meaning banks that help transfer the money between other banks) might sometimes take their fees from the payment you're sending or receiving.
+Other banks involved, such as the bank of the person you are paying or certain correspondent or intermediary banks (banks that help transfer the money between other banks) might sometimes take their fees from the payment you're sending or receiving.
 This could mean that you or the person you are paying receives less than expected.
-For example, you could only receive £90 from someone who has sent you £100 because the other person’s bank has charged a £10 fee.
+For example, you could only receive €90 from someone who has sent you €100 because the other person’s bank has charged a €10 fee.

 This might happen if:

-Let us know as soon as possible through the Revolut app (and no later than 13 months after the money was taken).
+Let us know as soon as possible through the Revolut app (and no later than within 13 months from the date the money was taken from your account).
 We'll pay the money back into your account if any of the following apply:

 We'll also pay back any charges you had to pay as a result of the payment being taken from your account.

 The safety of your money is important to us.
 We might prevent you from making payments from your account or with your Revolut Card if we're reasonably concerned about its security or that it might be used fraudulently or without your permission.

 We might also have to block your account or Revolut Card to meet our legal obligations arising from the applicable laws.

 We'll tell you through the Revolut app before, or as soon as possible after, we block your Revolut app or Card.
 We'll also let you know why we've done it (unless it would reduce your or our security or it would be unlawful).
 We will unblock your account as soon as the reasons for blocking your account no longer exist.

 We may close or suspend your account immediately (including the access to the services provided by the other Revolut group entities), and end your access to our website, in exceptional circumstances.
 Exceptional circumstances include the following:

 We may also decide to close or suspend your account for other reasons.
-We would contact you through the Revolut app at least two months before we do this.
+We would contact you through the Revolut app at least two (2) months before we do this.